Osteoporosis Prevention and Treatment

 For this very reason excess calcium can become a real problem, while excess magnesium, on the other hand, is not of any concern.
 Unlike calcium, magnesium does not build up in the body, as excess is eliminated.
 Excess calcium combined with low magnesium - a lethal combination indeed.

 Taking more calcium will not fix a calcium deficiency, which is quite evident from the statistics.
-It is magnesium that will handle the calcium deficiency as well as the magnesium deficiency itself (it will dissolve any excess calcium from the body, while helping any needed calcium to assimilate).
+It is magnesium and other cofactors such as D3, K2 and Boron that will handle the calcium deficiency as well as the magnesium deficiency itself (it will dissolve any excess calcium from the body, while helping any needed calcium to assimilate).
 Calcium alone is useless and potentially harmful.